milosadnadjevic/get-fit-app/README.md

 ________________________________________________________________________________________________________

-Future Enhancements:
+Future Enhancements:<br>
-Allowing users to have personalized user pages with their own workout routines Adding a feature that will create a workout based on the equipement that user has available at given moment Allowing users to add their injuries or any health conditions that they might have to their profile Adding a feature that will remove certain exercises/workout routines based on users health condition or injuries
+Allowing users to have personalized user pages with their own workout routines <br>
+Adding a feature that will create a workout based on the equipement that user has available at given moment<br>
+Allowing users to add their injuries or any health conditions that they might have to their profile<br>
+Adding a feature that will remove certain exercises/workout routines based on users health condition or injuries<br>